EXPLAINER: What to know ahead of Sweden's election Sunday

 WHICH PARTY IS IN THE NO. 2 SPOT?

-But like the Social Democrats, and many other mainstream parties across Europe for that matter, the Moderates have also seen their popularity with voters decline amid a populist challenge coming from further right.
+But like the Social Democrats and other mainstream parties across Europe, the Moderates have also seen their popularity decline amid a populist challenge coming from further right.

 WHO ARE THE POPULISTS?

-The Sweden Democrats, a populist right-wing party which takes a hard line on immigration and crime, first entered parliament in 2010 and has been growing steadily ever since.
+The Sweden Democrats, a populist right-wing party that takes a hard line on immigration and crime, first entered parliament in 2010 and has been growing steadily ever since.

 The party won 13% of the vote in 2018, becoming the third-largest force in parliament.
-Polls show that is likely to improve on that showing on Sunday.
+Polls show it is likely to improve on that showing Sunday.

-Some Swedes describe the party as Trumpist and feel put off by the fact that it was founded by far-right extremists decades ago, not quite certain whether to trust it in its transformation to a more traditional conservative party.
+Some Swedes compare the party to Trump-style populism and note it was founded by far-right extremists decades ago.
+They do not trust it in its reported transformation to a more traditional conservative party.

 The party is led by Jimmie Akesson, a 43-year-old former web designer who has been the driving force in trying to moderate the party’s image.

-The party has clearly tapped into the social mood, however.
-Its success can be measured also by the fact that other parties have been moving closer to its positions as many Swedes believe that they can no longer bear the costs of the generous refugee policies of the past, and are seeking a crackdown on crime.
+The party has clearly tapped into the social mood, however, and other parties have been moving closer to its positions, as many Swedes believe that they can no longer bear the costs of the country's generous refugee policies and are seeking a crackdown on crime.

-Once treated as a pariah, other conservative parties have grown increasingly willing to deal with the Sweden Democrats.
+Once a pariah, other conservative parties have grown increasingly willing to deal with the Sweden Democrats.

+Andersson told reporters Saturday that “the rise of the far right” was partly the fault of the right-wing opposition, which she said “spent so much time and effort to try to convince people that the Sweden Democrats aren’t the party that they actually are.”

 HOW SERIOUS IS CRIME IN SWEDEN?

-Some of the immigrants who have been welcomed in Sweden in past years have had difficulties assimilating into Swedish society, leading to segregated neighborhoods with high crime rates.
+Some immigrants have had difficulties assimilating into Swedish society, leading to segregated neighborhoods with high crime rates.

 Gang violence mostly takes place among criminal networks dealing drugs or involved in other illicit activity.
 But there have been recent cases of innocent bystanders being hurt.
 So far this year, 48 people have been killed by firearms in Sweden, three more than in all of 2021.

-The fears triggered by constant news of shootings and explosions in disadvantaged neighborhoods have made crime one of the most pressing issues for voters.
+The fears triggered by shootings and explosions in disadvantaged neighborhoods have made crime one of the most pressing issues for Swedish voters.

-“Shootings and explosions of bombs have increased in the last few years and (this violence) is now considered a great social problem.
-I wouldn’t say that it’s as bad as Mexico, but we are on the way," said Anders Sannerstedt, a political scientist at Lund University in southern Sweden.
+“Shootings and explosions of bombs have increased in the last few years and (this violence) is now considered a great social problem," said Anders Sannerstedt, a political scientist at Lund University in southern Sweden.

 THE GENDER FACTOR